open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 #### Other Recommendation/Decision
 - Names have synergies
-- Rescheduling time to 9:30 CST
+- Rescheduling the recurring meeting time to 9:30 CST